salil-sudo/arcoricer/README.md

 ` to `picom &
 `

-## Contribution
+## Acknowledgements & Contributions

-As we all do, I have taken some code snippets from internet formus and other places on the internet.
+As we all do (at some point), I have taken some code snippets from internet formus and other places on the internet.
+I have mentioned the places I got my scripts and snippets from in [THANKS.md](https://github.com/salil-sudo/autoricer/blob/main/THANKS.md).
+I have modified and adopted these to my own taste and convinience.
 For some reason, if you see your script or part of it and feel that I havent credited you, just let me know, I will do so.
 Any improvements, suggestions and debloatings are of course welcome.
 contact: <salil@salil.cool>